Typical Italian Roman gnocchi

-Roman Gnocchi or ‘Gnocchi alla Romana‘, are a typical dish of the Lazio region of Italy.
+Roman Gnocchi or ‘Gnocchi alla Romana‘, is a typical dish from the Lazio region of Italy.

-According to custom, Roman Gnocchi are a dish for Thursday.
+According to custom, Roman Gnocchi is a dish for Thursday.
 This may be because on Friday, a lighter dishes of fish are typically served as people like to adhere to custom.

-Roman Gnocchi are succulent slices of cheese flavored semolina (which you can get, along with the pecorino and Parmesan, from us at Rockledge Gardens), characterized by a golden crust of Parmesan and Pecorino.
+Roman Gnocchi are succulent slices of cheese flavored semolina, characterized by a golden crust of Parmesan and Pecorino.
 There are variations on the same theme as you can mix up the type of cheese you use.
 You can add different herbs such as basil or sage, which will blend perfectly with the buttery creaminess of these tasty morsels.

 These gnocchi are very rich and although they are often served as is, straight from the oven, we like to serve them sat in a little of our San Marzano sauce.